What Is Financial Statement Analysis?

 - Businesses must be able to gauge the quality of their financial statements.

-Inaccurate financial statements are a bit too common in small businesses, and it will lead down a path of ruin if left unchecked.
-Financial research & analysis is the best way to ensure that these valuable reports are steering your growth in the right direction.
+Inaccurate financial statements are common in small businesses.
+If left unchecked, this will lead down a path of ruin.
+Financial research and analysis are the best way to ensure that these valuable reports are steering your growth in the right direction.

-Forecasts are how businesses predict the direction their business is heading.
-These forecasts need to be in alignment with the overall goals of a company.
-Income, cash flow, and balance sheets must all be closely monitored to ensure that they are in alignment with the overall goals as they pertain to growth.
+Income, cash flow, and balance sheets must all be closely monitored to ensure that they are aligned with the organization’s overall growth objectives.

-Financial statement analysis is the way top businesses stay ahead of their competitors.
+Financial statement analysis is the practice that the world’s leading businesses engage in to stay ahead of their competitors.